French Frigate Shoals

-In the 20th century, the shoals were used by the Imperial Japanese Navy as part of an operation to attack Hawaii; afterwards, a small United States Navy base was established there to prevent it from being used again.
+In the 20th century, the shoals were used by the Imperial Japanese Navy as part of an operation to attack Hawaii.
+Afterwards, a small United States Navy base was established there to prevent it from being used again.
 After the war it was used by the United States Coast Guard for a LORAN radio navigation station.
 By the 21st century, it was primarily used for oceanographic and biological study as a nature reserve.
 Studies at the island helped establish the nature of plastic pollution, and in 2020 one island was designated as contaminated by plastic pollution from the ocean.
 The reefs are noted for having survived many Pacific storms, although these storms have damaged facilities, wildlife, and significantly reduced the area of some islands.

 History

+The islands were discovered by the French in the late 18th century and were formally claimed by the United States in 1859 under the Guano Islands Act.
+The main focus of the USA was to administer the territory as a wildlife refuge, but it became involved in military events during WW2.
+The shoals were used by Japan as a staging point for their surprise attack on the Hawaiian Islands, but were then occupied by U.S. forces.
+A few months later, the shoals were again near the front lines in the battle of Midway.
+After that battle, one island, Tern, was made into an airstrip and base.
+East Island also had a base.
+After World War II, the shoals were turned over to Hawaii, and served several purposes.
+The shoals were used for a radio location base called LORAN, and the airstrip was used for fishing.
+A coast guard base was on the islands until 1979, and then the Fish and Wildlife Service until 2012.
+One issue was the Pacific storms that affect the islands.
+In the 21st century, the decayed Tern Island seawall was partially repaired, and in 2018 East Island was nearly washed away.
+In the 2020s, the shoals are a noted nature reserve, regularly visited for research on marine life, including coral, sharks, fish, seals, sea turtles, and many types of birds.
+There is also marine archeology conducted on sea wrecks, including a rare whaling vessel wreck.